wgmo/graphtik/docs/source/arch.rst

           denoting modifications on a *real* dependency read from and written to the solution.

-        Both kinds of sideffects participate in the `compilation` of the graph, and both may be given or asked in the `inputs` & `outputs` of a `pipeline`, but they are never given to functions.
+        Both kinds of sideffects participate in the `planning` of the graph, and both may be given or asked in the `inputs` & `outputs` of a `pipeline`, but they are never given to functions.
         A function of a `returns dictionary` operation can return a falsy value